consoledotdev/home/content/podcast/s02e03-observability-charity-majors-honeycomb.md

 marketing spent.
 So we are where we are.
 But I will say that the engineers who experience the difference, understand it and won't go back.

-**Charity Majors:** There's always going to be use cases for time series databases, they're so good at aggregating stuff.
+**Charity:** There's always going to be use cases for time series databases, they're so good at aggregating stuff.
 They're so good at doing things cheaply and at Honeycomb, we just added a metrics capability, both so that people can get more easily onboarded and because there are a few metrics that are worth paying attention to.
 In my mind, most of the metrics stuff should be infrastructure because it's stuff that you're interested in asking the, for the perspective of your service or the perspective of your hardware.
 You're asking, am I good?
 Am I safe?
 Am I running as expected?
 Metrics work really great for